The new responsive website for Scotiabank EcoLiving, a blog for helping people save energy and money.

 Using the existing logos and colours, I designed a responsive website which I feel more accurately aligns to the vibrant personality of the restaurant.
 I leveraged some of their own photography as well as some more inspiring food shots.

 Lavish & Squalor is a local favourite clothing store and coffee bar which I've always felt had much potential for a killer website and online shop.
 I leveraged their existing logo and translated in-store branding into a homepage with the intent to entice customers to visit the store or purchase products online.

 A personal project with developer Jason Matthews to provide an app experience for users of Toronto Bike Share.

 Created with Adrian MacLeod during one of Nurun’s PureHacks hackathons, The Attendant is a simple yet effective solution to the everyday problem of bathroom roulette in our office.
 A wireless device monitors the availability of the bathroom stall in the men’s room at Nurun and displays the status through a responsive web app.

-The owner of this boutique bakery asked me come up with a logo and branding that was elegant, feminine and Parisian-themed, as well as a website that had the look and feel of a storefront and focused on product photography.
+The owner of this boutique bakery asked me to come up with branding that was elegant, feminine and Parisian-themed, as well as a website that had the look and feel of a storefront and focused on her beautiful product photography.